Home :: Travel Planning :: Travel Checklist

 - This is a good time to explore options for volunteer work overseas

-- Start looking into overseas jobs if you'll need to make money along the way, by teaching English for example
+- Start looking into ways to earn money if you need extra, by teaching English for example

 - Get head shots of yourself and start working through any visa paperwork

 - Read up on travel health and get a medical checkup; research your travel vaccinations and schedule them, and don't forget to get your vaccination certificate stamped (especially in an era of Covid!)

 - If you have pets, decide what to do with them, whether your pets are going with you or where to board them during your absence

 - Look at climate issues and plan the best time to visit each place